Is Spandex the Same as Polyester Used in Print on Demand?

 Conclusion

+The main takeaway is simple: stretch does not automatically mean spandex.
+Polyester can gain natural elasticity through high-twist yarns, knit structures, and smart textile engineering, making it highly useful in POD.
 For sellers, this means more sourcing flexibility, clearer product positioning, and stronger customer satisfaction.
-If you want to build a premium custom apparel line, focus on how the fabric performs, not just what the label says.
-Printdoors makes that easier by combining fabric expertise, fast production, and POD-friendly logistics in one supply chain.
+If you want to build a premium custom apparel line, focus on how fabric performs, not just what the label says.
+Printdoors makes that easier by combining fabric expertise, 4-hour fast production, and POD-friendly logistics in one supply chain.
+Use fabric education as a selling advantage to position your store as trustworthy and professional.

 Is spandex the same as polyester?